swiftlang/swift/docs/ContinuousIntegration.md

         OS X platform               | @swift-ci Please test OS X platform Linux platform              | @swift-ci Please test Linux platform

+The core principles of validation testing is that:

+1. A validation test should build and run tests for /all/ platforms and all architectures supported by the CI.
+2. A validation test should not be incremental.
+We want there to be a definitiveness to a validation test.
+If one uses a validation test, one should be sure that there is no nook or cranny in the code base that has not been tested.

+With that being said, a validation test on macOS does the following:

+1. Removes the workspace.
+2. Builds the compiler.
+3. Builds the standard library for macOS and the simulators for all platforms.
+4. lldb is /not/ build/tested [[2]](#footnote-2)
+5. The tests, validation-tests are run for all simulators and macOS both with and without optimizations enabled.

+A validation test on Linux does the following:

+1. Removes the workspace.
+2. Builds the compiler.
+3. Builds the standard library.
+4. lldb is built.
+5. Run the swift test and validation-test targets with and without optimization.
+6. lldb is tested.

 ### Benchmarking

         Platform       | Comment